mvartani76/dgmd-599-finalproject/Python/README.md

 ## Known Issues
 Some strange behavior observed every now and then so below is a list of questions and potential answers.

 **Q:** My script does not finish.
-The last line is "Extracting Credentials from AWS start.sh file...\n" **A:** Try opening the `start.sh` and delete any extra lines at the bottom of the file.
+The last line is "Extracting Credentials from AWS start.sh file..."<br>
+**A:** Try opening the `start.sh` and delete any extra lines at the bottom of the file.

 **Q:** I received the following error message.